-I woke up quite early.
-As I couldn’t sleep any longer on these stones and spikes falling on my face.
-It was around 8:30 am when I got up.
+Today our plan was to hike out of La Caldera, pickup our car and head to Puerto Naos beach.
+I woke up very early and I couldn’t fall asleep any more on these stones.
+Also spikes kept falling on my face.
+It was around 8:30 am when I actually got up to stretch.
 My back was hurting and felt like somebody was beating me with sticks and stones all night.
-I could fall asleep properly around 2:00 am when the full Moon has risen and the wind has stopped blowing like crazy.
+Maybe they did?
+Who knows.
+I fell properly asleep only around 2:00 am last night even though I was very tired after the half day hiking.
+My consciousness slipped into sleep when the full Moon has risen and the wind has stopped blowing to my face like crazy.

-Nobody slept well because of the wind and hard ground!
-For breakfast I ate my tuna cans.
-Gathered all trash to my plastic bag to carry out from La Caldera as there is nowhere to leave the trash.
-On my way leaving I gathered some figs again from fig tree.
+I ate my two tuna cans for breakfast.
+Then we gathered all trash to a plastic bag to carry out from La Caldera as there is no place to leave your trash.
+On my way out I also picked up some figs from the tree again.
 They were so sweet!

 We left through the small gates next to visitor’s centre.
 They are normally closed if there is a danger of flooding.
 First view was breath taking.
 With some cloud in the mountains.